PunchablePlushie/godot-game-settings/README.md

 * All list components now support using item IDs instead of indices.
 * The input button now supports icons for mouse events.
 * UI components now warn the user when they don't have a setting or their setting is invalid.
+* You can now set up sound effects for UI components.

 <p align="right">
 	<a href="https://github.com/PunchablePlushie/godot_ggs/wiki/Changelog">Full Changelog</a><br/>